fuchun2018/leetcode/README.md

 https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions

 Another good habit is testing.
-The testing will help you to consider the corner conditions (No kidding!)
+The testing will help you to keep eye on the corner conditions (No kidding!)

 Finally, enjoy your leetcode journey!